The Main Show

 Blew through the minds of the walking dead

 As they sleep-walked through history.

 The temperature-evaporation-salinity spiral

 Let’s not talk about that, let’s talk about

 With its ready-for-prime-time title.

-(The author or the director comes on stage to narrate the setting, aided by audio-visuals, or left up to the imagination.)
+(A narrator as author comes on stage to narrate the setting, either aided by audio-visuals or left up to the imagination.)